 Code change proposals submitted for code sections that have a letter designation in front of them will be heard by the respective committee responsible for such code sections.
-Because different committees hold Committee Action Hearings in different years, it is possible that some proposals for this code will be heard by committees in both 2018 (Group A) and the 2019 (Group B) code development cycles.
+Because different committees hold Committee Action Hearings in different years, proposals for the IFGC will be heard by committees in both the 2021 (Group A) and the 2022 (Group B) code development cycles.

-For instance, every section of Chapter 1 of this code is designated as the responsibility of the Administrative Code Development Committee, which is part of the Group B portion of the hearings.
-This committee will hold its Committee Action Hearings in 2019 to consider all code change proposals for Chapter 1 of this code and proposals for Chapter 1 of all I-Codes except the International Energy Conservation Code, International Residential Code and International Green Construction Code.
-Therefore, any proposals received for Chapter 1 of this code will be assigned to the Administrative Code Development Committee for consideration in 2019.
+For example, every section of Chapter 1 of this code is designated as the responsibility of the Administrative Code Development Committee, and that committee is part of the Group B code hearings.
+This committee will conduct its code development hearings in 2022 to consider all code change proposals for Chapter 1 of this code and proposals for Chapter 1 of all I-Codes except the IECC, IRC and IgCC.
+Therefore, any proposals received for Chapter 1 of this code will be assigned to the Administrative Code Development Committee for consideration in 2022.

 It is very important that anyone submitting code change proposals understands which code development committee is responsible for the section of the code that is the subject of the code change proposal.
-For further information on the code development committee responsibilities, please visit the ICC website at www.iccsafe.org/scoping.
+For further information on the Code Development Committee responsibilities, please visit the ICC website at www.iccsafe.org/current-code-development-cycle.